 7027 is dying because the star has run out of fuel – the same fate that our sun will face in about five billion years.
 As it dies, the star casts off its outer layers, shedding huge amounts of material to form a cloud around it.
 But it’s not entirely a sad story.

 “It won’t be wasted,” says McLean.
 “The material that was thrown off by that star in its dying phase, somewhere, millions, perhaps billions of years from now, will find its way into a new star and the planets that form around it.”

 From dead stars come new stars – and planets like our own.
 The oxygen and nitrogen in our bodies were once formed inside a star.
 “The cosmos is within us,” as astronomer Carl Sagan once said.
 “We’re made of star stuff.”

 As sky begins to lighten, we descend towards the Dryden Aircraft Operations Facility in the Mojave Desert, where the plane is based.
-The SOFIA telescope is now flying twice a week.
-Astronomers from around the world are lining up to get onboard.
+The SOFIA telescope is now undergoing service upgrades and then will return to the skies three times a week.
+Astronomers from around the world are lining up to get on board.